flightjs/flight/doc/mixin_api.md

 ## Overriding defaults in a mixin

-The `defaultAttrs` method is available to both component and mixin modules.
+The `attributes` method is available to both component and mixin modules.
 When used with mixins it will not overwrite attributes already defined in the component module.